Counting Rows within CSV Files using PowerShell

 This post contains a script that will help count rows within multiple CSV files using PowerShell.
-If you have a directory containing CSV files, this demo will walk you through how to count the rows of all CSV files within a folder.
+If you have a directory containing many CSV files, this’ll help you count the rows of each CSV file within the folder.

 Counting rows within CSV files may be useful for verifying data from source to destination.
-For example, if you’re importing CSV files to a SQL Server database, you may want to verify all rows were imported by counting the number of rows in each CSV file and comparing it with the table row counts in SQL.
+For example, if you’re importing CSV files into SQL Server and you want to verify all rows were imported, by counting the rows in each CSV file and comparing it with the table row counts in the SQL table.

-First, open PowerShell ISE so we have a place to paste the PS script.
+First, open PowerShell ISE or any other terminal window so we have a place to paste the PowerShell command:

 Open PowerShell ISE Windows